-school teacher.
-However, less than 50% of primary teachers meet these requirements. school Approximately 51% to 89% of applicants enter preservice teacher training programs in Bauchi, indicating that entry requirements are somewhat competitive.
-A concurrent training program (which allows for students to acquire subject matter knowledge and pedagogical skills simultaneously) and an alternative model of teacher training (which includes alternative pathways into teacher training and makes it easier to recruit students from other fields) exists for primary school teachers.
-In addition, pay and benefits are appealing for talented candidates, with highly competitive starting salaries (80% or more of GDP per capita).
-Teachers in Bauchi are generally paid on time, and pay changes considerably over a teacher's career.
-Teachers receive monetary bonuses for teaching a specific subject and for teaching at specific grades/levels; however, pay does not take into account performance evaluations.
+appealing, but could be strengthened.
+There is an established process to screen applicants to pre-service teacher training, and there are requirements to become either a primary or secondary school teacher.
+However, it is unknown how many primary school teachers meet these requirements.
+For secondary school teachers, 90% or more meet the requirements to enter teaching.
+In Ekiti, data are unavailable for how many applicants enter pre-service teacher training programs, indicating that the competitiveness of entering teacher training is unknown.
+In addition, data on what models of preservice teacher training (concurrent, consecutive, or alternative) are unavailable.
+Pay and benefits are appealing for talented candidates, with highly competitive starting salaries (80% or more of GDP per capita).
+Teachers in Ekiti are generally paid on time, and pay changes considerably over a teacher's career.
+Teachers do not receive monetary bonuses for teaching a specific subject, geographic area, grade, or student population, and pay does not take into account performance evaluations.
 Teachers are entitled to both retirement and health benefits.

 While there are attractive career opportunities, working conditions could be made more appealing for talented candidates.
-Approximately 50% to 69% of schools comply with the standards for infrastructure, hygiene, and sanitation.
-In addition, there are 31 to 50 primary school students per teacher, and 51 or more secondary school students per teacher.
-It is worth noting that top-performing education systems usually have less than 25 students per teacher.
+There are no standards for infrastructure, hygiene, and sanitation of schools.
+However, pupil-teacher ratio are aligned with topperforming systems, with less than 25 students primary and secondary school students per teacher.
 Attractive career opportunities exist; at the school level, upon the decision of either, principals, school owners or municipal authorities, teachers can take on leadership positions.
-In addition, teachers can apply for both principal posts and academic posts, such as, academic master teachers and heads of lead-teachers, departments.
+In addition, teachers can apply for both principal posts and academic posts, such as, academic lead-teachers, master teachers and heads of departments.